j-c-pearson/fantasyXC/README.md

 Run the script `matchScoring.py`

-## input data format
+## Input data format
-`teams_2024.xlsx` (or whichever year you are in - edit in script) must contain the following columns:
+`teams/teams_2024.xlsx` (or whichever year you are in - edit in script) must contain the following columns:
 * name
 * team_name
 * womens_player_1